 The question is are going to let any of those limiting beliefs determine your destiny, or are you going to dictate the beliefs you have an then shape your destiny accordingly?

 The first step in having a stand-off with your limiting beliefs is recognising those beliefs that are preventing you from moving forward.
-It might even take someone to point it out.
-Once you recognise them, then you can do something about them.
+It might even take someone else to point it out.
+Once you recognise them, then you can do something about it.